devMotcho/r-escpos-printer/README.md

 ## Functionality
 - Logging to a file different types of errors (`ERROR`, `WARNING`, `INFO`)
 - Printer service allows to connect to your printer via Network and checks the connection status.
+- Format escpos document based on the models

 ## Dependencies